The Bod Pod is the safest, fastest, and most accurate method of measuring body composition.

 Step 1: Schedule Appointment

-Schedule an appointment today by clicking the link below or calling us directly (817)-251-4747, leaving a message, or by email at firstname.lastname@example.org.
-Be sure to give us your full name, phone number, and email and preferred day/time of your test so we can schedule your appointment.
+Schedule an appointment today by choosing a plan below, calling Jordan directly 214-455-3214, or by email at firstname.lastname@example.org.
+If emailing, be sure to give us your full name, phone number, and email and preferred day/time of your test so we can schedule your appointment.

 Step 2: Test Preparation